-This authentic peanut porridge recipe has a fantastic reputation since being lofted from a modest staple of Jamaican cuisine to a culinary favourite of foodies across the planet.
+This authentic peanut porridge recipe has a fantastic reputation since being upgraded from a modest staple of Jamaican cuisine to a culinary favourite of foodies across the planet.

 In fact, so popular is peanut porridge that it is now widely eaten across North America, particularly the US and the UK thanks to large Jamaican communities that have settled there over the past century.